 The Company and Audit and Risk Committee policy is to appoint external auditors who clearly demonstrate quality and independence.
 The performance of the external auditor is reviewed annually and applications for tender of external audit services are requested as deemed appropriate, taking into consideration assessment of performance, existing value and tender costs.
-It is Deloitte's policy to rotate audit engagement partners on listed companies in accordance with the requirements of the Corporations Act 2001, which is generally after five years, subject to certain exceptions.
+Price Waterhouse Coopers(PwC) were appointed effective 26May 2017, and it is PwC's policy to rotate audit engagement partners on listed companies in accordance with the requirements of the Corporations Act 2001, which is generally after five years, subject to certain exceptions.